mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 >
 > *By noon, you reach the last overlook before the Rift valley.
 And what you see steals your breath.*
 >
 > *A massive canyon, easily a mile across, carved into the mountains.
-The First Sundering tore reality HERE, and the scar never fully healed.
+The First Worldrend tore reality HERE, and the scar never fully healed.
 The sky above the canyon swirls with impossible colors—reality bleeding through from other planes.
 You can SEE time moving wrong: waterfalls flowing upward, stones falling slowly, birds frozen mid-flight then suddenly jerking forward.*
 >
 > *And at the canyon's heart, carved into ancient stone: the Assembly Site.
 A perfect circle of standing stones, each inscribed with Primordial runes that glow with sickly light.
 You can see figures moving—hundreds of them.
 The Unbound army, preparing for their leader's final ritual.*
 >